Register to get access to free programming courses with interactive exercises

 Tags and content HTML: Preprocessor Pug

-The first thing you should get to know when learning Pug is HTML syntax.
-It's not very complicated, but it has a few key points that affect the compilation of markup.
+The first thing you should learn when learning Pug is HTML syntax.
+It is not very complicated but has several key points affecting the markup compilation.

-Pug has no concept of opening and closing tags, all tags can just be entered, no need to close them.
-For example,
+Pug has no concept of opening and closing tags.
+We can type in all tags.
+There is no need to close them.
+For example:

 p